MozillaZine

 Application cannot be located

-The "associated helper application does not exist" message can mean that the application that Firefox thinks should open a specific type of file is no longer installed [1].
+The "associated helper application does not exist" message can mean the application the Mozilla program thinks should open a specific type of file is no longer installed [1].
 It can also mean that the application has either been updated or reinstalled and is now in a different location.
-[2] In such cases, Firefox can not find the application for that file type in the expected location and will issue the error.
+[2] In such cases, the Mozilla program cannot find the application for that file type in the expected location and will issue the error.

-You can fix the problem by telling Firefox where to find the program you want to use for the file type.
-To do this, go to your Firefox menu and change the download action for that file type:
+You can usually fix the problem by telling the Mozilla application where to find the program you want to use for the file type (see below for a solution if the dialog does not help).
+To do this, first find the File Actions dialog.

 • Firefox 2: Tools -> Options -> Content / File Types -> Manage